jkoubs/ros2-development/README.md

 **Before running the container you need to edit 2 main things:**

-* Here I have called my custom package **robot_description**, so you just need to replace this name with your own package name in a few files.
-To do this you can easily use VS Code search bar and type in **robot_description** and make your changes accordingly.
+* Here I have called my custom package **my_package**, so you just need to replace this name with your own package name in a few files.
+To do this you can easily use VS Code search bar and type in **my_package** and make your changes accordingly.

 * The docker-compose.yml file: Replace PROJECT_PATH with your local path to the project, by setting the  PROJECT_PATH environment variable on your host.**